Browsing page 4 of words meaning to take advantage of, cheat, trick (51 words total)

 He screwed that interview.

-Citation from "Episode 4", Misfits (TV), Season 1 Episode 4 (2009) blacked out to resolve Google's penalty against this site.- See more words with the same meaning: to make a mistake, be incorrect, err.
+Citation from "Episode 4", Misfits (TV), Season 1 Episode 4 (2009) censored in hope of resolving Google's penalty against this site.- See more words with the same meaning: to make a mistake, be incorrect, err.

 Last edited on Nov 20 2012.
 Submitted by Anonymous on Oct 01 2001.